Updated: Mar 5

-This recipe is from a cookbook by Mrs. B. F. Varughese.
-It was one one of the books I picked up at random in Cochi, Kerala, and have used it a lot.
-The book is not organized, not well written, but the recipes are fabulous and wonderful.
-A great book for the flavors from Kerala.
+This recipe is from a cookbook by Mrs B. F. Varughese.
+It was one of the books I picked up at random in Cochi, Kerala, and have used it a lot.
+The book is not organized, and not well written, but the recipes are fabulous and wonderful.
+A great book for the flavours from Kerala.

 For more recipes from this book, click here.

-1 cup semolina, course cut, lightly toasted on a pan
+1 cup semolina, coarse cut, lightly toasted on a pan

 1 large onion finely diced